siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 {"gc":"g0x10}
 </pre>

+So the planner is the second queue that needs to be managed.
+The planner has 24 buffers.
+As long as there is space in the planner the controller will continue to pull commands from the serial buffer.
+Once the planner fills up the serial buffer will start filling up.
+See Flow Control for more info on this.

 #### Configuration Commands
+Configuration commands are all the motor settings, axis settings, PWM settings, system settings, and other things that

 For a configuration or action command this means that the values are applied and (usually) the EEPROM is updated.
 See [EEPROM Handling](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#eeprom-handling) - this is important.